Breast/Chestfeeding Course for Health Care Providers

 Do I have to be a nurse to take this course?
 What are the Pre-requisites?

-You will have to have some sort of health care background as the course is a fourth year health science course.
-You do not have to be a nurse, but nursing is one easy way to get the requirements.
-You need to be familiar with biological pathways, research, etc. However, if you want to start and have a basic understanding while you get your science courses as required by IBCLC (see pathways link), you can take our popular 20 Hour Breastfeeding Course: Foundational Concepts: https://www.douglascollege.ca/programs-courses/continuing-education/perinatal-career/20-hr-breastfeeding
+No, you do not need to be a nurse, however it is recommended you are either a student or practicing health care provider as the course is equivalent to a fourth year health science course.
+If you want to start and have a basic understanding while you get your science courses as required by IBCLC (see pathways link), you can take our 20 Hour Breastfeeding Course: Foundational Concepts.

 Can I sit the IBCLC exam after I finish this course?